 What was the Cadbury Aztec Bar?

-The Cadbury Aztec chocolate bar was first available on shop shelves in 1967 and lived a reasonably successful life, all the way through to 1978 when it was sadly discontinued.
+The Cadbury Aztec chocolate bar was first available on shop shelves in 1967, a real 60s sweet, and lived a reasonably successful life, all the way through to 1978 when it was sadly discontinued.
 That’s one chocolatey dream crushed and another favourite sweet treat torn from the shelves.

 It was Cadbury’s attempt at competing with the Mars Bar.
 A creamy nougat core, topped with delicious caramel which was then coated in milk chocolate.
 Yeah, it’s basically the same thing.
 Unfortunately, they didn’t win that competition and it was discontinued due to poor sales.